Music

 Credits 1

-Introduction to the fundamentals of singing.
+This is the introductory course to the fundamentals of singing.
 Designed especially for the beginner.
 Not available for credit toward degree requirements.
 Repeatable credit.

 MU 103: Class Instrument